BioinfoMachineLearning/MULTICOM3/README.md

 # install mmseqs2
 conda install -c conda-forge -c bioconda mmseqs2=14.7e284 -y
 ```
-## Configuration for the system
+## Install the MULTICOM3 system and its databases
-The python script will
+The setup.py python script will
 * Download the additional databases
 * Download the required tools in the system
 * Copy the alphafold_addon scripts